 Heroin withdrawal is usually extreme and includes symptoms like muscle and bone pain, insomnia, diarrhea, vomiting, and cold flashes.
 It can occur within a few hours from the last time the drug was taken.
 Symptoms peak between 24-48 hours after the drug’s last use and subside after a week.
 Those seeking treatment should consider a medically supervised detox.

 Contact Fort Lauderdale Behavioral Health Center at 800-585-7527 if you or a loved one has a heroin abuse issue.
-We have many treatment options for drug addiction and are available 24 hours a day, 7 days a week to schedule free assessments.
+We have many treatment options for drug addiction and are available 24 hours a day, 7 days a week to schedule no cost assessments.